bibanon/tubeup/README.md

 - [Jake Johnson](https://github.com/jjjake) of the Internet Archive for adding variable collections ability as a flag, switching Tubeup from a script to PyPi repository, ISO-compliant item dates, fixing what others couldn't, and many improvements.
 - [Refeed](https://github.com/refeed) for re-basing the code to OOP, turning Tubeup itself into a library. and adding download and upload bar graphs, and squashing bugs.

+## Video comments
+Retrieving video comments is out of scope of tubeup, however it used to be supported.
+We strongly reccomend to use other tools to archive them.
+However, if you want to add comment support, please install version 0.0.33 and use the --get-comments flag.
+Please note that this version will indefinitely not ever get any further updates, and may break in the future without notice.
 ## License (GPLv3)

 Copyright (C) 2020 Bibliotheca Anonoma